The complexity of general-valued CSPs seen from the other side: Equivalence for valued structures

 \subsection{Cores}

-Appropriate notions of cores have played an important role in the complexity classifications of left-hand side restricted CSPs~\cite{Grohe07:jacm}, right-hand side restricted CSPs~\cite{Bulatov05:classifying,Bulatov17:focs,Zhuk17:focs}, and right-hand side restricted VCSPs~\cite{tz16:jacm,Kolmogorov17:sicomp}.
-In this paper, we will define cores around inverse fractional homomorphisms.
-The proofs of some of the propositions are deferred to the appendix.
+Appropriate notions of cores have played an important role in the complexity classifications of left-hand side restricted CSPs~\cite{Grohe07:jacm}, right-hand side restricted CSPs~\cite{Bulatov05:classifying,Bulatov17:focs,Zhuk20:jacm}, and right-hand side restricted VCSPs~\cite{tz16:jacm,Kolmogorov17:sicomp}.
+In this paper, we will define cores around IFHs.